elemel/fungeoneer/docs/chapters/05/close-at-hand.md

 ---

-You get 7 from B.
+You set B to 7.

 #[]##[85bBab6a2A0=#[
 [1=4A6cCA]<58c]#[8:2